-Check the sweepstakes' rules or the marketing campaign's instructions to see what your text message needs to contain.
+Check the sweepstakes' rules or the marketing campaign's instructions to see which information your text message needs to contain.
 Often, the mobile keyword is all you'll need to send.

 3. Send the Text to the Short Code Number

-After you have composed your text message, navigate to the area where you can enter the phone number to send the text message.
-Enter the short code number and press Send.
-If the short code is given as a word (like DISNEY), use your keypad to figure out which numbers go with which letters.
+After you've composed your text message, navigate to the area where you can enter the phone number to send the text message.
+Enter the shortcode number and press Send.
+If the shortcode is a word, like DISNEY, use your keypad to figure out which numbers go with which letters.

 4. Unsubscribe From Receiving Unwanted Text Messages

-One problem with short codes is that they can be misused by scammers.
-It's not always easy to tell which company owns a code or what exactly you are agreeing to when you send that text.
+One problem with shortcodes is that scammers can misuse them.
+It's not always easy to tell which company owns a code or what, exactly, you're agreeing to when you send that text.